NVIDIA-Omniverse/OpenUSD-Code-Samples/source/properties/create-attribute/usda.md

-This is an example USDA result from creating (and setting) `float` and `float3` Attributes on the default Prim.
+This is an example USDA result from creating an Xform and Cube prim.
+Where the Cube prim is a child of the Xform and the Xform has it's own Translation Ops.
 ``` {literalinclude} usda.usda
 :language: usd
 ```